Prograf-UFF/ConformalLayers/README.md

 }
 ```

-Please, let Eduardo Vera Sousa ([http://www.ic.uff.br/~eduardovera](http://www.ic.uff.br/~eduardovera)), Leandro A. F. Fernandes ([http://www.ic.uff.br/~laffernandes](http://www.ic.uff.br/~laffernandes)) and Cristina Nader Vasconcelos(http://www2.ic.uff.br/~crisnv/index.php) know if you want to contribute to this project.
+Please, let [Eduardo Vera Sousa](http://www.ic.uff.br/~eduardovera), [Leandro A. F. Fernandes](http://www.ic.uff.br/~laffernandes) and [Cristina Nader Vasconcelos](http://www.ic.uff.br/~crisnv/index.php) know if you want to contribute to this project.
 Also, do not hesitate to contact them if you encounter any problems.

 **Contents:**